pawelgrzybek/pawelgrzybek.com/content/posts/2023-05-21-music-collection-page.md

 ![Screenshot presenting my Discogs collection, and its reflection on my personal website](/photos/2023-05-21-1.png)

-I hope you like it and maybe our collection pages will inspire you to create a similar one.
+I hope you like it, and our collection pages will inspire you to create a similar one.
 Share it with me if you have one!